class1cs/Music-Player-for-VK/README.md

 # Music-Player-for-VK
 Small Music Player for russian social web VK(Вконтакте).
-Written with using MVVM Pattern(It have no model because VkNet Library give it).
+Written with using MVVM Pattern(It have no model because VkNet Library give it)

 All controls style stored in Resources folder, so you can easily change them.
 To use this app fully, you need your VK Access token (from VK Admin).
 You can easy get it in https://vkhost.github.io